Brane structures in microlocal sheaf theory: Wavefronts, brane structures, and Nadler-Zaslow

 \begin{remark*} The property of being eventually conic is not well behaved under taking products, but the property of being lower exact is.
-This gives a way to deform the product of two eventually conic Lagrangians to be eventually conic.
+The above gives a way to deform the product of two eventually conic Lagrangians to be eventually conic, by first deforming the two Lagrangians to be lower exact and then deforming the product lower exact Lagrangian to be eventually conic.
+Indeed, it is not hard to see that for two lower exact Lagrangians $L_1\subset T^*M_1$ and $L_2\subset T^*M_2$ both satisfying the assumption in Corollary \ref{cor: normalizedReeb} (ii), their product in $T^*M_1\times T^*M_2$ also satisfies that assumption.
+The construction certainly generalizes to arbitrary Liouville manifolds, giving an alternative to that in \cite{GPS}.

 \end{remark*}